2005 American Gold Eagle Coins

 The US Mint’s facility in West Point was responsible for for striking all of the Proof Gold Eagles.
 Consequently, each Proof has a ‘W’ mintmark.

 Designer & Sculptor

-Augustus Saint-Gaudens designed the image of Lady Liberty seen on the obverse (heads side) of the Gold Eagles originally for the 1907-1933 Double Eagle Coin.
+Lady Liberty is featured on the obverse (heads side) of the Gold Eagles.
+The design was the work of Augustus Saint-Gaudens, which he originally created for the 1907-1933 Double Eagle Coin.
 The reverse (tails side) was designed by Miley Busiek and shows a male eagle soaring above the family nest.

 (For One Ounce Gold Eagles)

 |Standard Weight:||33.930 g|